-Are you a Night Owl or Early Bird?
+Are you a Night Owl or an Early Bird?
 You probably already know which ‘bird’ you resonate with, but is it true that one is better than the other?
 Let’s take a look.

-What are Night Owls and Early Birds?
+What are Night Owls vs. Early Birds?

 Scientists have specific terminology to explain the two types of sleepers.
 They’re called chronotypes.
 In short, chronotypes describe when an individual's circadian cycle prefers sleep.
 For example, Early Bird’s are called larks, whereas Night Owls are still called Night Owls.
 Most people have a general sense of what kind of chronotype they are, and there’s both genetic and lifestyle factors that contribute to why we fall into either the Early Bird or Night Owl category.

 What’s the difference between Early Birds and Night Owls?

 Let’s talk about key differences between each chronotype.